 The sea is extremely safe and shallow, and the beach is completely organized.
 In fact, although Agios Onoufrios is really tiny and unknown, there are tennis and beach volley courts and spaces to play soccer.

-There are showers, lifeguard service, and a tiny beach bar managed by a Jamaican-Greek couple.
-They organize reggae nights full moon beach parties often.
+There are showers, lifeguard service, and a tiny beach bar managed by a Jamaican guy who organizes reggae nights and full moon beach parties often.
 And still, the beach is one of the most peaceful in Akrotiri.

 During the summer months, the local authorities mount a platform for safe access to the beach for people with mobility issues.
 There’s a tiny fishing harbor, and from here depart different excursions to do immersions off the bay.